-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: In 1954, the base of the Holocene sequence was exposed in the Velsertunnel pit.
-The upper part of the Basal Peat and the Velsen Layer at a depth of about 16 to 14 m –NAP was dated at ± 6085 BC.
+The upper part of the Basal Peat and the Velsen Layer at a depth of about 16–14 m –NAP was dated at ± 6085 BC.

 The tidal flat sands in the upper part of the Wormer Member were dated using Scrobicularia shells at ± 2485 BP, comparable with the data of these deposits in the Wijkertunnel pit (layer 3; WT-5/6).
 The Oer-IJ tidal flat deposits were dated with bivalve shells to between ± 545 and 255 BC.
-The youngest date (VT-1) indicates that between 300 and 250 BC tidal deposition continued and that the main tidal channel nearby was still active
+The youngest date (VT-1) indicates that between 300 and 250 BC tidal deposition continued and that the main tidal channel nearby was still active.

-<h1>Location Beverwijk Wijkerbroek (BW)
+<h1>Location: Beverwijk Wijkerbroek (BW)

-Table A4.8: 14C dates of borehole Beverwijk Wijkerbroek (BW).
-Reference: Cleveringa, 1988.
+Table A4.8.
+14C dates of borehole Beverwijk Wijkerbroek (BW) (Cleveringa, 1988)